2014 Edmonton Eskimos season

-The Edmonton Eskimos season was the 57th season for the team in the Canadian Football League and their 66th overall.
+The Edmonton Eskimos season was the 57th season for the team in the Canadian Football League (CFL) and their 66th overall.
 The Eskimos successfully improved upon their 4–14 record from 2013 after earning their fifth win in their sixth game.
 The Eskimos qualified for the playoffs and won the West Semi-Final over the Saskatchewan Roughriders, hosting their first playoff game since 2011.
 However, their season came to a close after they lost the West Final to the Calgary Stampeders, who defeated the Eskimos in all four meetings this season.

 Offseason

 CFL draft

 The 2014 CFL draft took place on May 13, 2014.